Jean Chrétien

-Joseph Jacques Jean Chrétien (/fr-ca/; born January 11, 1934) is a Canadian retired politician and lawyer who served as the 20th prime minister of Canada from 1993 to 2003.
-He served as leader of the Liberal Party from 1990 to 2003 and leader of the Official Opposition from 1990 to 1993.
+Joseph Jacques Jean Chrétien (/fr-ca/; born January 11, 1934) is a Canadian lawyer and former politician who served as the 20th prime minister of Canada from 1993 to 2003.
+He served as leader of the Liberal Party from 1990 to 2003 and as leader of the Official Opposition from 1990 to 1993.

-Born and raised in Shawinigan Falls, Quebec, Chrétien is a law graduate from the Université Laval.
-A Liberal, he was first elected to the House of Commons in 1963 federal election.
-Chrétien served in various cabinet posts in the governments of Lester B. Pearson and Pierre Trudeau, most notably as minister of Indian affairs and northern development, president of the Treasury Board, minister of finance, and minister of justice.
-In the latter role, he played a key role in the patriation of the Constitution of Canada and the establishment of the Canadian Charter of Rights and Freedoms.
-Chrétien unsuccessfully ran for the leadership of the Liberal Party in 1984, placing second to John Turner.
+Born and raised in Shawinigan Falls, Quebec, Chrétien studied law at Université Laval.
+A Liberal, he was first elected to the House of Commons in the 1963 federal election.
+Chrétien served in various cabinet posts in the governments of Lester B. Pearson and Pierre Trudeau, most notably as the minister of Indian affairs and northern development, president of the Treasury Board, minister of finance, and minister of justice.
+In the last role, Chrétien played a key role in the patriation of the Constitution of Canada and the establishment of the Canadian Charter of Rights and Freedoms.
+Chrétien ran for the leadership of the Liberal Party in 1984, placing second to John Turner.
 He then served as deputy prime minister in Turner's short-lived government, which was defeated in the 1984 federal election.
-In 1986, Chrétien briefly left politics amid tensions with Turner and began working in the private sector.
-After the Liberals were defeated again in 1988, he returned to politics and won the leadership of the party in 1990, thereby becoming leader of the Official Opposition.
-In the 1993 federal election, Chrétien led the Liberals to a majority government.
-The party won two more consecutive majorities in 1997 and 2000.
+Chrétien briefly left politics in 1986 amid tensions with Turner and began working in the private sector.
+After the Liberals were defeated again in 1988, he returned to politics and won the leadership of the party in 1990, and became leader of the Official Opposition.
+Chrétien led the Liberal Party to a majority government in the 1993 federal election.
+He led the Liberals to two additional majorities in 1997 and 2000.